NathanLouth/Currere/README.md

 # Currere

 Currere is a Windows application designed for easy management and launching of executable programs as a different user.
-Users can add, remove, and search for programs efficiently, with the added convenience of launching them directly from the interface.
+Users can add, remove, and search for programs efficiently.

 ![Image of Currere Program](https://github.com/NathanLouth/Currere/blob/main/img/Example.png?raw=true)